-Botanically, pea plant is an herbaceous vine.
+Botanically, pea plant is a herbaceous vine.
 It belongs to the family of Fabaceae, in the genus: Pisum.
 Scientific name: Pisum sativum.
-Some of the common names include english peas, sweet peas, garden peas, pease,...etc.
+Some of the common names include English peas, sweet peas, garden peas, pease,...etc.

 |Green pea.
 Note for bright green pod encasing round light green color edible peas.|

-Pea is a quick growing, annual herbaceous vine which requires trellis to support its growth.
-It flourishes under well-drained, sandy soil supplemented with adequate moisture and cool weather conditions.
-Short stalked, green pods appear by late winter or early spring.
-Each pod measures about 2-3 inches long, swollen or compressed, straight or slightly curved, filled with single row of 2-10, light-green, smooth edible seeds.
+Pea is a quick growing, an annual herbaceous vine which requires the trellis to support its growth.
+It flourishes in well-drained, sandy soil supplemented with adequate moisture and cold weather conditions.
+Short-stalked, green pods appear by late winter or early spring.
+Each pod measures about 2-3 inches long, swollen or compressed, straight or slightly curved, filled with a single row of 2-10, light-green, smooth edible seeds.

-In general, the pods harvested while just short of reaching maturity, at the point when their seeds are green, soft, sweet and edible as raw.
+In general, the pods harvested while just short of reaching maturity, at the point when their seeds are green, soft, sweet and edible raw.
 Allowing the pods to mature further would turn seeds dry, light-green to yellow, less sweet, and bitter to taste.

 |Garden pea vine with pods.|

-Pea tendrils are also edible.
-They are delicate, tender top-shoots of young pea plant.
-Pea tendrils have flavor akin to peas.
-The tendrils and leafy-shoots are one of favored item in salads and cooking in many East and South-east Asian regions.
+Pea tendrils are also edible delicacies.
+They are delicate, tender top shoots of a young pea plant.
+Pea tendrils have a flavor akin to peas.
+The tendrils and leafy shoots are one of favored item in salads and cooking in many East and South-east Asian regions.

-Snow peas or sugar snap peas are different species of peas wherein whole immature green pod, including its outer peel can be eaten like a vegetable.
+Snow peas or sugar snap peas are different species of peas wherein whole immature green pod, including its outer peel, can be eaten as a vegetable.

-Green peas are one of the most nutritious leguminous vegetables rich in health benefiting phyto-nutrients, minerals, vitamins and anti-oxidants.
+Green peas are one of the most nutritious leguminous vegetables rich in health promoting phytonutrients, minerals, vitamins and antioxidants.

-Fresh, tender peas are relatively low in calories on comparison to beans, and cowpeas.
-100 g of green peas carry just 81 calories, and no cholesterol.
+Fresh, tender peas are relatively low in calories in comparison to beans, and cowpeas.
+100 g of green peas carry just 81 calories and no cholesterol.
 Nonetheless, they are good sources of protein, vitamins, and soluble as well as insoluble fiber.

-Fresh pea pods are an excellent sources of folic acid.
+Fresh pea pods are excellent sources of folic acid.
 100 g provides 65 µg or 16% of recommended daily levels of folates.
 Folates are one of the B-complex vitamins required for DNA synthesis inside the cell.
-Studies suggest that adequate folate rich foods when given to expectant mothers would help prevent neural tube defects in their newborn babies.
+Studies suggest that adequate folate-rich foods when given to expectant mothers would help prevent neural tube defects in their newborn babies.

-Fresh green peas are very good in ascorbic acid (vitamin C).
-100 g of fresh pods carry 40 mg or 67% of daily requirement of vitamin C. Vitamin C is a powerful natural water-soluble anti-oxidant.
-Vegetables rich in this vitamin would help human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the body.
+Fresh green peas are healthy sources of ascorbic acid (vitamin-C).
+100 g of fresh pods carry 40 mg or 67% of daily requirement of vitamin-C. Vitamin-C is a powerful natural water-soluble antioxidant.
+Vegetables rich in this vitamin would help the human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the body.

-Garden peas are also good in vitamin K. 100 g of fresh seeds contain about 24.8 µg or about 21% of daily requirement of vitamin K-1 (phylloquinone).
-Vitamin K has been found to have a potential role in bone mass building function (mineralization) through promotion of osteotrophic activity inside the bone cells.
-It also has established role in the cure of Alzheimer's disease patients by limiting neuronal damage inside the brain.
+Garden peas are also good in vitamin-K. 100 g of fresh seeds contain about 24.8 µg or about 21% of daily requirement of vitamin K-1 (phylloquinone).
+Vitamin-K has been found to have a potential role in bone mass building function (mineralization) through the promotion of osteoblastic activity inside the bone cells.
+It also has an established role in the cure of Alzheimer's disease patients by limiting neuronal damage in the brain.

 |Fresh green peas in a market.|

 Green peas are winter crops.
-Fresh peas can be readily sold from December until April in the markets.
-However, dry, mature seeds, and split peas, flour...etc., can be made available in the markets around the year.
+Fresh peas can be readily available from December until April in the markets.
+However, dry, mature seeds, and split peas, flour...etc., can be found in the markets around the year.

 While shopping for green peas look for fresh pods that are full, heavy in hands and brimming with seeds.
-Avoid those with wrinkled surface, or over-matured, yellow color pods.
+Avoid those with wrinkled surface, or over-matured, yellow color seed-pods.

-Green-peas are at their best soon after harvest since much of sugar content in them would rapidly convert into starch.
-If you have to store at all, place them inside vegetable container in the home refrigerator set at high relative humidity where they keep fresh for 2-3 days.
+Green peas are at their best soon after harvest since much of their sugar content rapidly convert into starch.
+To store, place them inside a vegetable container in the home refrigerator set at high relative humidity where they keep fresh for 2-3 days.
 Frozen seeds, however, can be used for several months.